mganss/CueGen/README.md

 Although you can't manually create new My Tag categories through Rekordbox, its database schema allows for additional ones.
 CueGen can generate an Energy My Tag category from the energy level detected by Mixed in Key.

+Unfortunately, it currently seems impossible to use this additional My Tag as a filter.

 ## Active Loops